lightbringor/SimpleFileLogger/README.md

 logger.LogTrace("Trace logging! largeObject is:\n{objJson}", largeObject.ToJson(logger, LogLevel.Trace));
 ```

+**Be carful with frequent logging of complex objects with a lot of references to other complex objects because the log size could increase rapidly.
+Advice is to do this only for a limited time when Trace or Debug logging is enabled.**

 <mark>**Note that Microsoft recommends to not us `$"{var} text"` interpolation but to use placeholders and parameters that are passed to the log method.**</mark>

 ## More

+<mark>**Note: Currently old log files are not removed automatically which can result in high disk space usage when detailed log levels are enabled.**</mark>

 **SimpleFileLogger** internally uses a `BlockingCollection<LogMessage>` in a long running `Task` that decouples the logging from the working thread and prevents concurrent file access in scenarios where a lot of log messages have to be written in a short period of time.